 - 1 tbsp each soy sauce, oyster sauce

 - 1 tsp sugar

-- 2 cups water or dashi, anchovy stock, or low-sodium chicken or vegetable broth
+- 2 cups water anchovy stock, dashi, or low-sodium chicken or vegetable stock for more flavor

 - 1/4 zucchini diced

 - 100 g mushroom enoki, shiitake, or button mushrooms

 - 1 chili pepper chopped, optional

 - 1 package (11 oz) Korean soft tofu or regular soft or silken tofu